yilingu0094/yilingu0094.github.io/_pages/publications.md

 where $\theta \in [0,1)$ is the <span style="color:DarkGoldenRod">KL exponent</span>.
 Similar strong convergence results can also be obtained and proved in the Normal Map-based Extragradient Algorithm in accordance with the Supermartingale Convergence Theorem and KL inequality, whereby we show that $\\{x^{k}\\}_k$ is convergent.

-**Our Contribution:** The main contributions of this research project can be summarized as follows,
+**Our Contribution:** The main contributions of this research project can be summarized as follows.

 1. <span style="color:DarkGoldenRod">First</span> stochastic algorithm to resolve the <span style="color:DarkGoldenRod">biasedness</span> of stochastic methods in <span style="color:DarkGoldenRod">nonsmooth</span> or constrained case.